NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 Some metadata are mandatory for all samples submitted to ENA regardless of the checklist chosen.
 We will try to map the existing columns to these variables.

 **Basic details**
-sample_alias - _The unique name is a submitter provided unique identifier.
-(This will be created further down)_
+sample_alias - _The unique name is a submitter provided unique identifier_

 **Organism details**
 tax_id - _The NCBI taxonomy id_